colejarczyk/doc/userguide/earning_rules/creation/referral.rst

 Customer referral
 =================

-Referral (refer a friend, member get member) functionality allow to reward Customers for invitation other Customers to Loyalty program.
+Referral (refer a friend, member get member) functionality allows to reward Customers for invitation other Customers to Loyalty program.

-It allows to give prize either referrer (Customer who send invitation) and referred person (Customer who respond with action to in-vitation).
+It allows to give prize either referrer (Customer who sent invitation) and referred person (Customer who responded with action to invitation).

 Functionality allow to reward for different actions e.g.: